← All posts

 Discrete update equations

-The integrator is semi-implicit Euler (symplectic Euler): velocity is updated first using the current acceleration, then position is advanced using the updated velocity.
-This is slightly more stable than explicit Euler for oscillatory systems at the same step size Δt=0.01s\Delta t = 0.01\,\text{s}.
+The plant is integrated with semi-implicit Euler (velocity updated before position), which is slightly more stable than explicit Euler for oscillatory systems at the same step size Δt=0.01s\Delta t = 0.01\,\text{s}.

 The Loss Function